it4biz/pdi-odm-ce/README.md

 CREATE DATABASE pdi_odm_ce;

-2) Run the DDL Script ddls-logs-transformations.sql on pgAdmin3 to create the logs schema and all the tables;
+2) Run the DDL Script ddls-pdi-odm-ce.sql on pgAdmin3 to create the logs schema and all the tables;

 3) Edit your kettle.properties file (/Users/caiomsouza/.kettle/kettle.properties) and add the lines below: